-NAPCOR said the U.S. recyclers collected 1.9 billion pounds of PET bottles, the largest amount in history, raising the PET recycling rate from 27.1% in 2021 compared to 28.6% the prior year.
+NAPCOR said the U.S. recyclers collected 1.9 billion pounds of PET bottles, the largest amount in history, raising the PET recycling rate from 27.1% in 2020 to 28.6% in 2021.
 Collection rates had peaked at 29.5% in 2017 — the year before China announced its National Sword policy that ended U.S. waste imports — and had been on the decline since.
 Across North America, the overall PET recycling rate increased to 36.8%, up 7.6% from 34.2% in 2020.

 New state bottle deposit programs, extended producer responsibility laws, and PET bottle-making innovations contributed to the momentum.
 Companies are also beginning to design packaging for recyclability, which makes more of what we buy a candidate for the recycling bin and not the trash.
 But much work remains, and each of us can help.

 Now Plastic Recycling Must Prove It Works